-When mature, this dragonfly is distinguished by its bright green eyes, very downy green thorax and dark greenish-bronze abdomen.
-The male has a slightly waisted and club-shaped abdomen.
-Typical wingspan is 6.8cm and the overall length around 4.8cm.
+When mature, this dragonfly is readily distinguished by its bright green eyes, very downy green thorax and dark greenish-bronze abdomen.
+The male and female are similar in appearance and colouring, but the female has a fatter abdomen while the male has a slightly waisted and club-shaped abdomen.
+Typical wingspan is 6.8cm and the overall length about 4.8cm.

-After emerging from their eggs, larvae or nymphs (sometimes referred to as naiads) of the Downy Emerald live in the water for three years before emerging on plant stems; there they shed their final nymphal skin or shuck (called an exuvia), dry their wings and then take flight.
+After emerging from their eggs, the larvae or nymphs (sometimes referred to as naiads) of the Downy Emerald live in the water for three years before emerging on plant stems; there they shed their final nymphal skin or shuck (called an exuvia), dry their wings and then take flight.
 Winged adults feed on smaller insects and can live for about up to two months.

 This page includes pictures kindly contributed by James Wainscoat.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.

 Any donations over and above the essential running costs will help support the conservation work of Plantlife, the Rivers Trust and charitable botanic gardens - as do author royalties and publisher proceeds from books by Pat and Sue.